epilot-dev/engineering-principles/README.md

 - **Reliability** Our customers expect all features to work seamlessly together at all times.
 Testing end-to-end with realistic use cases helps prevent most regressions.
 - **Speed** Continuous delivery with automated testing allows us to ship with confidence and deliver features our customers want, faster.
 - **Modular architecture** Keeping services small and decoupled helps keep our software easier to reason about and maintain while allowing diversity in tech choices.

+## Complete the Mission

+With Freedom and Responsibility comes trust, and it's almost certain you will end up leading a squad or initiative at some point, with individuals around you to support.

+As a leader, people look up to you as an example, and you look up to them.
+It’s your job to set them up for success and ensure they have the focus and clarity to execute.

+At the same time, a leader must complete the mission—delivering results while balancing the long-term health of our codebase, user experience, and sustainability.
+This means making trade-offs between speed, quality, technical debt, and customer value, ensuring we don’t optimize for short-term wins at the cost of long-term failure.

+### Why?

+- **Ownership**: In the end, it’s your job to set the team up for success—not just today but in the long run.
+- **Risk management**: You deeply care about the team, and sometimes you will have to make difficult decisions.
+Risks are necessary sometimes—but they should be taken deliberately, not recklessly.
+- **Balance**: Fast execution matters, but so does avoiding technical debt, maintaining quality, and delivering a great user experience.
+Completing the mission means balancing all of these.
+- **Accountability**: Risk is inherent in decision-making.
+When things go south, leaders don’t deflect blame—they step up and own the outcome.
+- **Transparency**: A strong leader makes the mission clear, aligns the team around priorities, and ensures urgency without chaos.

 ## Ownership: You build it, you run it